Xplore-Lib/Xplore/README.md

 # Xplore

-Hi I'm Divinewisdom and I oud love to appreciate you for checking out Xplore, it's really a great pleasure.
+Hi I'm Cedar and I would love to appreciate you for checking out Xplore, it's really a great pleasure.
 We are strongly looking forward to having you as a contributor as great community build great product.

 ## What is Xplore?